jose-perth/Cryptocurrencies/README.md

 ### Purpose

 Create an analysis for clients who are preparing to get into the cryptocurrency market.
 The analysis includes cryptocurrencies on the trading market and how they could be grouped to create a classification system.
+To reduce overfitting, Principal Component Analysis (PCA) was used.

+This project had of 4 deliverables:

+- Deliverable 1: Preprocessing the Data for PCA
+- Deliverable 2: Reducing Data Dimensions Using PCA
+- Deliverable 3: Clustering Cryptocurrencies Using K-means
+- Deliverable 4: Visualizing Cryptocurrencies Results

 ## Results